Course Description:

 Part 1: Working with Self & No-Self: An Integrated Approach to Subjectivity

-This retreat is part of a year long path program called Buddhism and Psychotherapy: A Healing Partnership.
-Please click here for more information on the full program.
+This program is part of a year long path called Buddhism and Psychotherapy: A Healing Partnership.
+Please click here for more information on the full path program.

-This retreat is open to meditators of all experience levels and will be especially relevant to clinicians interested in the clinical applications of Buddhist contemplative practice.
+This program is open to meditators of all experience levels and will be especially relevant to clinicians interested in the clinical applications of Buddhist contemplative practice.

 Noble Silence: